NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 {% if project.missing_fc %}
 No lanes information to be displayed.
 {% elif project.total_lanes > project.display_limit %}
-There are too many lanes to display, please click [here]({{ project.ngi_name }}_lanes_info.txt) to download the table from tab-separated text file.
-Below you can find the abbrevations for the header column used in the table.
+Lanes information table can be viewed tab-separated text file, please click [here]({{ project.ngi_name }}_lanes_info.txt) (table hidden due to number of lanes).
+Below you can find an explanation of the header column used in the table.

 {{ tables.lanes_info }}
 {% else %}